Querobina Carvalho: Career

 Carvalho maintained an active career as both a character actress and singer over several years.
 "During the mid-1990s, she transitioned her focus more towards comedic roles, establishing herself as a popular comedienne on the tiatr stage," writes historian Wilson Mazarello.
 She has been praised for her singing, having recorded audio recordings particular in audio cassettes and performed on All India Radio.
 Carvalho has acted in productions by many of Goa's leading tiatr directors, including C. Alvares, M. Boyer, Prem Kumar, Aristides Dias, and Robin Vaz, among others.
 In 1995, Carvalho took a job opportunity that required her to travel to the Gulf region, leading to a temporary hiatus from the tiatr stage.
 Despite this break, Carvalho was considered one of the most sought-after female artists in Goan tiatrs during the 1990s, with her stage performances, especially in comedic roles, earning acclaim.
 Carvalho began her theatrical career at a young age, first appearing in dramas around the age of 9.
 She made her debut as a singer on All India Radio's Panjim, Goa station when she was 10 years old.
-Carvalho began acting in professional tiatr productions facilitated with the help of director A. M. Pacheco.
+Carvalho began acting in professional tiatr productions with the help of director A. M. Pacheco.

 Carvalho has provided for her family and sustained herself by earning a living as a professional stage artist in the field of performing arts.
 Director Patrick Dourado assessed Carvalho's career and acknowledged her capabilities, leading to her taking up comedy roles.
 This transition ultimately established her reputation for delivering memorable comedic performances.
 Writer A. Veronica Fernandes states, Carvalho displayed a keen ambition to present her talents and captivate audiences with her skills.
 From the mid-1990s onwards, she had been engaged in professional activities in Kuwait.
 During this period, Carvalho had been under the employment of different individuals, notably her Kuwaiti employer, who demonstrates a high regard for her competencies and personal attributes.
 This is noted as contrasting with the experiences of many other individuals who have complained about their employers in Kuwait.
 Throughout her career, Carvalho has traveled to perform in various parts of India, the Gulf region, and London.
 On 11 July 1997, she was a featured comedy performer in a show produced by Rosary Ferns, sharing the stage with popular comedians Prince Jacob and Agostinho.
 The event, titled Tumkan Lagon Jhielom, was eagerly anticipated by Carvalho's fan base.